oneclickvirt/oneclickvirt.github.io/docs/en/incomplete/webvirtcloud_retspen.md

 ![resize](images/resize.jpg)

-After the modification and restart the virtual machine, you will find that there is new disk space unallocated, at this time you need to follow the following method broad disk.
+After the modification and restart the virtual machine, you will find that there is new disk space unallocated, at this time you need to follow the following method resize disk.

 Check the disk path and remaining blank space unallocated: